bor0/gidti/manuscript/chapter4.md

 Note that `a` is a polymorphic type, which means that it can accept all types which are either defined by the programmer or primitive ones.

-The `if...then...else` syntax is defined as follows, which is quite intuitive:
+The `if...then...else` syntax is defined as follows:

 ```
 Idris> if 1 == 1 then 'a' else 'b'